Related News items

 -

-The large rise in fees is necessary to reset our costs of doing business which will also address the immediate financial deficit.
+The large rise in fees is necessary to reset our costs of doing business.
 RACS has committed to reform its business model across the entire organisation.
 While fees will not decrease after the reset, our reforms will result in a cost effective, sustainable model that will avoid the need to increase fees above CPI levels in future years.

 -

 RACS has acted with urgency to address the immediate financial pressures through three key measures.
-These immediate measures have been to reduce FTE staffing levels by approximately 40, we have reprioritised expenditure on digital and IT redevelopment, and we have applied for a secured bank loan.
+These immediate measures have been to reduce FTE staffing levels and we have reprioritised expenditure on digital and IT redevelopment.

-We have also commenced a review into reforming our educational processes, which includes the planned increases to Fellows subscriptions and training fees above CPI, exploring opportunities to commercialise IP where appropriate, leasing and sub leasing properties, and freezing staff recruitment.
+We have also commenced a review into reforming our educational processes, which includes the planned increases to Fellows' subscriptions and training fees above CPI, exploring opportunities to commercialise IP where appropriate, leasing and sub leasing properties, and freezing staff recruitment.
 A recovery committee has been convened to advise on these cost saving measures.
-The committee consists of 8-10 members of independent skills based members who bring a range surgical, legal, digital and financial expertise.

 -